 Does BDP have any special storage requirements?

 Unlike Oxo or PLA, BDP™ does not have special storage requirements and should be handled in the same manner as any polymer resins.
-This includes always making sure to seal the unused portion of additive because it could be slightly hygroscopic.
+This includes always making sure to seal the unused portion of polymer because it could be slightly hygroscopic.
 It is also a good idea to rotate the lot every six months to ensure good quality control.
 If a resin in hygroscopic, like PET, drying the material is advised.

 Can BDP™ be custom engineered?

 Yes.
 We can work closely with you to create a custom designed plastic polymer.
 Our testing team will work with you to design and implement a polymer that will work best with the plastic type you use.
 This includes bioplastics such as Green PE, PLA, etc.

 Can BDP™ be used in laminated products or products that use multiple resin types?